 Spring is hopefully on its way very soon!
 With spring comes time for spring cleaning projects.
-One of the biggest and sometimes daunting projects is cleaning the kitchen.
+One of the biggest and sometimes daunting projects is cleaning the kitchen (link is external).
 The kitchen is where everyone gathers for meals, conversations with family and friends, homework and other get-togethers.
 It is very important that a kitchen is clean, organized and tidy!
 The kitchen can easily get cluttered with everyday items like backpacks, purses, books, papers, and not to mention, kitchen accessories, food items and cooking utensils.
-When you are organizing the kitchen, it is important to do it in steps.
+When you are organizing the kitchen (link is external), it is important to do it in steps.
 Don’t tackle everything at once.
 One of the first things that you should organize is your kitchen pantry.
 The kitchen pantry is where you store bulk items, dry goods, canned goods, spices and so much more.
 To make cooking and baking easier, it is crucial to have an organized kitchen pantry.

 How to Organize a Kitchen Pantry

 - The first step in any organization project is to de-clutter and clean!
 This is especially true when organizing a kitchen pantry.
 Most people over-buy food and bulk items, because they don’t remember what they have in the pantry, which in the long run wastes food and money.
 To start your kitchen pantry organization project, remove all of the items on the shelves.
 Throw out any expired food.
 Spices should not be kept more than a year.
 Remove anything that shouldn’t be stored with food items such as cleaning supplies.
 If there are unexpired items in the pantry that you know you won’t use, donate them to the local food pantry.
 After you have taken all the items out of the pantry, wipe down the shelves, change any shelving paper and sweep, vacuum or mop the floors of the pantry.

 - Once you have cleaned thoroughly, it is time to sort the food items into categories.
 Keep like items together.
 Sort the items as follows: